scenarioo/scenarioo-js/README.md

 Configure scenarioo-js in your `protractor.conf.js`-file.

-A typical configuration looks as follows:
+A typical configuration to setup scenarioo's jasmine reporter, looks as follows:

 ```javascript